satanTime/ngrx-entity-relationship/README.md

 `keyValue` an related entity will be set to this field in the parent entity.

+> if `keyId` is an array of ids then `keyValue` has to be an array of related entities.

 An example is the `User`, its model has `company`, `companyId` and there is `selectCompanyState` that returns `EntityState<Company>`.
 ```typescript